DavidRMorphew/google-books-cli/README.md

 After the details are displayed, the user is asked if they would like to see the book list again, and the entire process repeats—until the user chooses to exit the program.

+You can also watch a video [here](https://youtu.be/-40UEhju1WI) on how to use the program.

 ## Contributing

 Pull requests are welcome.
 If you want to make major changes, please open an issue first to discuss the proposed change.